-Visualize the flow path of polymer to identify conditions that could result in surface defects on the part.
-Identify which gate fluid particles entered, how far they traveled before freezing, and the path taken through complex geometry.
+Visualize the flow path of polymers to identify conditions that could result in surface defects.
+Identify which gate fluid particles entered, how far they traveled before freezing, and which path they took through complex geometry.

-Simulate the rapid heating of magnetic components within the mold via electro-magnetic induction to achieve a high-quality surface finish with no visible weld lines.
+Simulate the rapid heating of magnetic components within the molds.
+Use electromagnetic induction to achieve a high-quality surface finish with no visible weld lines.

 Simulate the warpage of the manufactured part to help ensure the end product's fit and function.
 Generate accurately compensated models for tooling or further geometry modification.
 In cases of excessive shrinkage and warpage, it's easy to isolate the underlying cause of the warpage (differential shrinkage in the part, mold cooling imbalances, or material orientation) so you can evaluate targeted actions and alternatives to address the issue.
 The Moldflow database contains grade-specific data to support the highest level of predictive accuracy.

 Capture advanced cooling techniques and layouts, such as conformal cooling, as well as transient heat calculations.
 Iterate on the cooling channel layout and the cooling process to produce high-quality products with short cycle time.
 Simulate advanced cooling technologies, like rapid heating and cooling and conformal cooling.
 Evaluate the effect of highly conductive materials, as well as heating elements and thermal pins, on the cycle time and product quality.

 Reduce or eliminate many production problems and defects by selecting the correct gate location.
 For more complex designs, use the Moldflow Gating Suitability Analysis for advice on a range of gate locations to find your optimal gate locations.
 The way molten plastic polymer flows through a mold can significantly affect the overall quality of a part.
 Use the Fill Preview tool to experiment with different gate locations to preview how the mold will fill.